ChiomaNwade/CFG-Homework/README.md

 To ACCESS the dataset, visit http://ai.stanford.edu/~amaas/data/sentiment/

+NOTE: the dataset is balanced between positives and negatives then we created another validation dataset

 EXECUTION
 we have added comments inbetween codes for you to have a better understaning of everything done.